dstockalper/WDI/w6/project/app/README.md

 * /login
-** New users prompted to register, checking for pre-existing username and matching password fields ** User receives cookie and will be auto-logged on future visits and redirected to profile page ** Existing users who explicitly logged out or manually removed their cookie will be directed to the login page, where login checks for existing username and matching password
+** New users prompted to register, checking for pre-existing username and matching password fields ** User receives cookie and will be auto-logged on future visits and redirected to profile page ** Existing users who explicitly logged out or manually removed their cookie will be directed to the login page, where login checks user-input for existing username and matching password
 * /profile
 ** profile page contains four quadrants:
 *** Top left: Name, location, location-update form, blog-post form